jhashikhar/digital-signal-governance/boundaries/what-dsg-is.md

 ---

+## Category Definition

+Digital Signal Governance (DSG) is a governance framework concerned with the conditions under which digital signals are generated, admitted, interpreted, propagated, and relied upon across digital environments.

+---

 ## DSG Addresses Upstream Governance Conditions

 DSG operates **upstream of reporting, attribution, optimization, automation, and downstream operational interpretation.** Its domain is the signal layer: the conditions that exist before signals are consumed by the functions that depend on them.